edbrownc/DevRadar/README.md

 ## 💻 Project

 DevRadar is a project for finding developers near you based on technologies they work with.
-Develoepd during OmniStack Week 10 at <a href="https://rocketseat.com.br/">Rocketseat</a>!
+Developed during OmniStack Week 10 at <a href="https://rocketseat.com.br/">Rocketseat</a>!